 Know exactly what you’re going to drink and have a backup

 This might sound over the top, but it’s key to know exactly what you’re going to drink.
 You are about to fight years of social and psychological conditioning and you need to be prepared or old habits will take over.
-Phone the venue in advance to find out if they stock alcohol-free alternatives.
+If necessary phone the venue in advance to find out if what alcohol-free alternatives they have.

 People will leave you alone when they see something that looks alcoholic.
 This saves you spending the whole night explaining yourself and having your rubber arm twisted.

 If no lookalikes are available, create your own such as soda water with lime.
 Get creative but always make sure you have a few options just in case one runs out or is not stocked.